uditbhatia26/medurgency-brainwave/README.md

-# MedUrgency - AI-Powered Medical Assistant
+AI-Powered Medical Assistant

-MedUrgency is an AI-driven platform that provides doctors with advanced diagnostic tools to help detect critical health conditions.
+This is an AI-driven platform that provides doctors with advanced diagnostic tools to help detect critical health conditions.
 The platform includes models for cardiovascular disease prediction, lung X-ray analysis, ocular disease recognition, and a streamlined report-handling system for patients.

 ## Features
 - **Cardiovascular Disease Prediction**: Predicts the likelihood of cardiovascular diseases based on patient data.